Osaka, Halep advance to 2nd round in Madrid - WHIZ News

-MADRID (AP) — Second-seeded Naomi Osaka made her return to clay to beat Misaki Doi 7-5, 6-2 in the first round of the Madrid Open on Friday.
+MADRID (AP) — Second-seeded Naomi Osaka made a successful return to clay at the Madrid Open by beating Misaki Doi 7-5, 6-2 in the first round on Friday.

 Osaka overcame Doi’s strong start by hitting six aces and breaking her serve five times.